OSC/frame-renderer/README.md

 So if you wanted to say, render every 3 frames you would use `-b 3` instead of `-b 1`.
 Or if you wanted to turn turn up your log level you could use `-ai:lve 1` or even 2.

-Note that you can use any combination of Arguments.
+Note that you can use any combination of arguments.
 You can remove some or add some independently of each other.

-To view all of the possible Arguments see [this page](/docs/mds/ARNOLD.md) for the Arnold renderer.
+To view all of the possible arguments see [this page](/docs/mds/ARNOLD.md) for the Arnold renderer.
 Flags for other renderers are not documented here, but could be if requested.

 ## Running Maya UI in a VDI